Revealing the Relationship Between Publication Bias and Chemical Reactivity with Contrastive Learning: Discussion

 \section{Discussion}

-We have demonstrated that substrate scope tables from journal articles, known for being small and biased towards high-yielding examples, are in fact valuable sources of information for molecular representation learning.
-This is the first approach to utilize these groupings as an information source and to demonstrate their correlation with reactivity features and expert intuition.
-By learning patterns of human bias, ContraScope extracts the expert knowledge and reactivity trends underlying this bias.
-We illustrate this both qualitatively and quantitatively, showing how our learned embeddings align with established physical organic chemistry descriptors.
+Substrate scope tables from journal articles, commonly remarked upon as being being biased towards high-yielding examples, are, in fact, biased in subtler ways that correlate with chemical reactivity.
+By learning the patterns of what substrates were included or excluded in a publication, ContraScope extracts the underlying expert knowledge and reactivity trends used (implicitly or explicitly) to make that decision.
+We illustrate this both qualitatively and quantitatively, showing how our embeddings--trained only on substrate groupings in publications--align with trends in reactivity according to computed descriptors and expert intuition.
+To our knowledge, this is the first approach that studies publication bias as a source of information, rather than as a hindrance to modeling.